johnsonabigail/eco395m-exercises/exercises1.md

 for at 10 weeks or longer.
 Of these 19 artists, we can see that the top three artists are: Elton John with 52 hits, Madonna with 44 hits, and Kenny Chesney with 42 hits.](Figs/longhits-1.png)

+Only 19 aritsts had at least 30 songs on the Billboard Top 100 for at 10 weeks or longer.
+Of these 19 artists, we can see that the top three artists are: Elton John with 52 hits, Madonna with 44 hits, and Kenny Chesney with 42 hits.

 <br> <br>